| SPEAK KIDS 4 Children TalkAbout Themselves

 able to go with me.
 I had to go by myself.

 At the store, I met Rivi, a classmate.
-She was a
+She was anice, quiet girl.
+I greeted her with a friendly

 hello, asked how she was, and for some reason I